gregheffner/k8-nginx-webpage/README.md

 There are 3 readme.md files (steps) in this repo.
 This one shows how to install.
 The second step configures the cluster.
 The third step sets up monitoring with Lens.

 ## Prerequisites
--Three servers running an Ubuntu OS I used a VM and 2 physical PC's reimaged -Minimum 2 GB RAM and 2 Core CPUs on each node
+1. Three servers running an Ubuntu OS I used a VM and 2 physical PC's reimaged
+2. Minimum 2 GB RAM and 2 Core CPUs on each node
--A root password configured on each server
+3. A root password configured on each server

-The following steps will be done on all servers.
+# The following steps will be done on all servers.

 ## Update System Packages
 First, update the system packages with the following command: